Friends of Odderøya

 From the annual report for the Tourist Association in 1905, we can read "it is hoped that, through an arrangement, someone will be allowed to order dinner, hold afternoon tea or the like at the scenic spot near the town, to be able to offer both tourists and the town's own people a beautiful and pleasant place to spend your free time”

-The Peisestua was not run by the Tourist Association for many years.
-As early as 1914, proposals were made at the general meeting to transfer it to the Byselskapet or to Kristiansand municipality.
-But it was not until 1919 that the fireplace cabin was sold to the municipality for NOK 6,000.
-As a curiosity, it can be mentioned that in 1971 the Tourist Association received a request from the Norwegian Navy if anyone was interested in taking over the Fireplace Cabin, which was then to be demolished.
-But takeover was out of the question.
+Peisestua was not run by the Tourist Association for many years.
+As early as 1914, a proposal was made at the general meeting to transfer it to the City Corporation or to Kristiansand Municipality.
+But it was not until 1919 that Peisestua was sold to the municipality for NOK 6,000.
+As a curiosity, it can be mentioned that in 1971 the Tourist Association received a request from the Navy to see if anyone was interested in taking over Peisestua, which was then due to be demolished.
+But taking over was not an option at the time.

-In September 1939, the Commandant closed Odderøya to civilian traffic.
-This is due to the outbreak of the Second World War.
-That was also the end of the festivities in the Peisstue area.
+In September 1939, the Commander closed Odderøya to civilian traffic.
+This was due to the outbreak of World War II.
+That also meant the end of the festivities in the Peisestue area.
 It is claimed that the Germans used Peisestua as a hospital/convalescence area during the war.

-After the war, Peisestua was used by the Shooting School for the Coastal Artillery (which came to Odderøya in 1953).
-There they had built a model table of the archipelago in Sørlandet and carried out tactical games.
+After the war, Peisestua was used by the Coastal Artillery Shooting School (which came to Odderøya in 1953).
+There they had built a model table of the archipelago in Southern Norway and conducted tactical games.
 In the 1970s and 1980s, the building was used as a warehouse.
-The fireplace room was sold to a private person in the early 70s.
+Peisestua was sold to a private individual in the early 1970s.
 It was later, in a somewhat smaller format, set up in Gautestad as a holiday home.

 USE OF THE FIREPLACE LIVING AREA AFTER THE WAR.

-The shooting school for the Kystartelleriet was established on Odderøya in 1994.
+The Shooting School for the Coastal Artillery was established on Odderøya in 1953.
 They needed teaching facilities.
 An artillery hall and a schoolroom were built in the area.
-In addition, the Germans had built a barracks which was used as a gym/cinema hall for a short period.
-The Shooting School also made use of this and created the models for tactical games.
+In addition, the Germans had built a barracks that was used as a gymnasium/cinema hall for a short period.
+The Shooting School also used this and made the models for tactical games.
 The hall was also used for miniature shooting.

-The area also had a 30-metre short-range rifle shooting range which the Recruit School for the Coastal Artillery used for weapons training until the school was closed in 1993.
+The area also had a 30-meter short-range rifle shooting range that the Coastal Artillery Recruit School used for weapons training until the school was closed in 1993.

 Perhaps you are also interested in reading about this?